 Conclusion: Why Airlines Can't Afford to Wait

-- Airline economics are tightening (cost reduction imperative)
+- Airline economics are tighter than ever (cost reduction isn't optional)

-- Technology is maturing (multi-tenant platforms proven in SaaS)
+- The technology has matured (multi-tenant platforms are proven across SaaS)

 Key Takeaways for Airline Groups